jdart1/arasan-chess/doc/BUILD.md

 ones.
 This generic compile currently assumes SSE2 support at least is present, for an x86 or x86_64 architecture.

-The Makefile supports compilation for more modern processor instruction sets.
+The Makefile supports compilation for other instruction sets by specifying the BUILD_TYPE variable.

 Supported instruction sets at present are:

+- old (assumes no SIMD instructions, not even SSE2)
 - modern (implies support for: POPCNT, SSSE3, SSE4.1)
 - avx2 (assumes availabiity of AVX2 instruction set, plus "modern" instructions)
 - avx2-bmi2 (assumes avaiability of AVX2 and BMI2 instruction sets, plus "modern" instructions)